earthly/website/blog/_posts/2023-06-12-using-bazel-with-typescript.md

     Learn how to use Bazel with TypeScript to build and test your projects faster and more efficiently.
 Discover the benefits of Bazel's advanced caching and parallelization features, and explore how to customize Bazel for your TypeScript project.
 last_modified_at: 2023-07-11
 ---
-**In this article, you'll learn how to integrate Bazel with TypeScript projects.
-Find out how Earthly enhances Bazel's incremental builds with reproducible and parallel build features.
-[Explore Earthly](/).**
+**This article explains how to use Bazel for TypeScript projects.
+Earthly ensures reproducible and parallel builds.
+Visit the Earthly website for more information.**

 [Bazel](https://earthly.dev/blog/bazel-build/) is an open source project originally created by Google, refined, and tested for years to run heavy-duty, mission-critical services, and applications.
 It is a great choice for building, and testing projects.
 Bazel's advanced distributed caching execution creates fast incremental and customizable builds by only rebuilding what is necessary.
 It works across several languages and platforms, such as Java, Go, and JavaScript, and across operating systems, such as IOS, Android, Linux, and Windows.